 The HubSpot App Ecosystem includes many tools for just about anything you’re going to need for your business.
 These include lead generation, sales, workflow, analytics, and automation tools.
-Thanks to the ever-growing ecosystem, you are more likely to find some of the favorite apps that you already use.
+Thanks to the ever-growing ecosystem, you are more likely to find some of the favourite apps that you already use.
 Besides, the large pool also ensures you have several options to explore before settling for whatever works for your business.

 Zoho also integrates quite well with the popular software solutions for small and medium-sized businesses.
-You can easily connect with some big brands like Gmail, WordPress, and Slack through Zapier.
+You can easily connect with some big brands like Google workspace, WordPress, and Slack through Zapier.
 Additionally, the CRM works well with the other Zoho products.
 Therefore, if you are already using other business software solutions from Zoho, you will have an easier time getting everything to work together.

 Most Zoho users commend the CRM’s integration with social media.
-You can quite easily connect your account with Facebook and Twitter to make the most out of your social media marketing and bump up your business sales.
+You can quite easily connect your account with Facebook and Twitter to make the most out of your social media marketing campaign and bump up your business sales.